The Reaper's Image: Plot summary

 The story concerns a visit by an irascible antique collector, Johnson Spangler, to the Samuel Claggert Museum and his attempts to authenticate the legendary "Delver's Mirror".
 Spangler is ushered through the building by museum curator Mr. Carlin, who recounts the history of the rare Elizabethan mirror and the numerous incidents of its attempted destruction.
 The museum curator also explains the infamous history of the mirror, recounting all the people who have looked into the mirror and mysteriously disappeared.

 Carlin tells a skeptical Spangler that an image of the Grim Reaper is rumored to appear in the mirror, standing close to the viewer.
-Spangler scoffs, but feels unnatural horror when he looks into the mirror and claims to see some duct tape in the mirror's corner.
+Spangler scoffs, but feels unnatural horror when he looks into the mirror and claims to see some friction tape in the mirror's corner.
 He angrily confronts Carlin, who claimed the mirror was undamaged.
-However, Carlin claims that there is no duct tape, and Spangler is "seeing the reaper."
-When Spangler runs his hand over the "duct tape", he feels a smooth surface rather than the rough outside of the tape.
-When Spangler looks again, the duct tape is gone.
+However, Carlin claims that there is no tape, and Spangler is "seeing the reaper."
+When Spangler runs his hand over the "friction tape", he feels a smooth surface rather than the rough outside of the tape.
+When Spangler looks again, the friction tape is gone.
 As Carlin relates the history of a high school boy who saw the Reaper and disappeared without a trace, Spangler becomes ill and rushes out of the second floor as Mr. Carlin remains behind to wait.